 The best advice comes from someone who has walked in your shoes before.
-Even as a “veteran” mom I love hearing how other parents do things and handle certain situations with their kids.
-Parent to Parent is where we ask other parents how they handle situation and share the answers with you.
+Even as a “veteran” mom, I love hearing how other parents do things and handle certain situations with their kids.
+Parent to Parent is where we ask other parents how they handle situations and share the answers with you.
 It takes a village, so leave your thoughts and opinions in the comments.

 Tips for Starting School for the First time:

 Big Kids, since parents don’t know anything – ha!!
-Ask older siblings, neighbors, family friends to have a “big-kid” share their experience of school, what it’s like to go there, and their favorite parts of the day (gym/recess, etc) so it seems fun and not scary!
-Make every effort to attend the meet the teacher events, and open houses so you can see/experience the school and teacher as much as possible before the first day.
-Encourage your children to ask questions, and if they’re not a talker, say that there is a “rule”, you have to ask your new teacher 3 questions when we go meet him/her, so let’s plan them out ahead of time together (also a great discussion starter and easy way to see what is making them the most anxious). ~Cheryl, 8th grader and 3rd grader
+Ask older siblings, neighbors, family friends to have a “big-kid” share their school experience, what it’s like to go there, and their favorite parts of the day (gym/recess, etc.), so it seems fun and not scary!
+Make every effort to attend the meet the teacher events and open houses so you can see/experience the school and teacher as much as possible before the first day.
+Encourage your children to ask questions, and if they’re not a talker, say that there is a “rule,” you have to ask your new teacher three questions when we go meet them, so let’s plan them out ahead of time together (also a great discussion starter and easy way to see what is making them the most anxious). ~Cheryl, 8th grader and 3rd grader

-We use these free after school questions daily.
+We use these free after-school questions daily.
 It really helps provide us with more conversation than “How was school?”
-“Fine”.
-She loves to pick out 5 questions from the jar at dinner and tell us all about her day. ~Jessica 1st grader and pre-K
+“Fine.”
+She loves to pick out five questions from the jar at dinner and tell us all about her day. ~Jessica 1st grader and pre-K

 Have them tour their school and room.
-Have the girls meet their teachers as an ease In comfort.
-Talk to them about school and tell them how much their teachers are excited as well to get to know them. ~Stephanie, two in pre-K
+Have the girls meet their teachers to ease in and comfort.
+Talk to them about school and tell them how much their teachers are excited to get to know them. ~Stephanie, two in pre-K

-Establish a uniform form day 1 in preschool to curb clothing fights.
-When my son started preschool the elementary school we were going to use required uniforms, a solid polo.
-We started it form day 1 of schooling and still 5 years later he knows that collared shirts are for school.
-For our girls we do “closet clothes” things that hang up, dresses and skirts, nicer shirts.
-Now that they are older the kids each have a “not for school drawer” for things that are printed or too short.
-Since we never remember to lay out clothes the night before having these “rules” set in place makes b=morning less stressful and with fewer arguments! ~Melissa, 5th grader, 3 rd grader and pre-K
+Establish a uniform from day 1 in preschool to curb clothing fights.
+When my son started preschool the elementary school, we were going to use required uniforms, a solid polo.
+We started it from day 1 of schooling, and still, five years later, he knows that collared shirts are for school.
+We do “closet clothes” things that hang up, dresses and skirts, nicer shirts for our girls.
+Now that they are older, the kids each have a “not for school drawer” for printed or too short things.
+Since we never remember to lay out clothes the night before, having these “rules” set in place makes the morning less stressful and with fewer arguments! ~Melissa, 5th grader, 3 rd grader, and pre-K